bazelbuild/bazel/site/docs/skylark/aspects.md

 )
 ```

-Let's break the example up into it's parts and examine each one individually.
+Let's break the example up into its parts and examine each one individually.

 ### Aspect definition